chichanleoncachuelos/reports/deployments/birt.war/logs/readme.txt

-The default directory to place BIRT runtime log files1.
+The default directory to place BIRT runtime log files.